Best Email Security Software Shortlist

 Standout features & integrations:

-Features include Radar, which detects and resolves authentication issues fast; BIMI integration, helping your brand logo display in inboxes that support it; and Brand Trust, which flags lookalike domains that could be used in phishing campaigns.
+Features include Radar, which detects and resolves authentication issues fast; BIMI integration, helping your brand logo display in inboxes that support it; and Brand Trust, which flags lookalike domains that could be used in phishing attacks.

 Integrations include Microsoft Azure Active Directory, SAML, Okta, OnDMARC API, Google Workspace, Office 365, Cisco Secure Email, Mimecast, Proofpoint, Barracuda, Sophos, and Zscaler.

-Pros and cons
+Pros and Cons

 Pros: